The return of the (Wellington) Phoenix: 433 days later - WHIZ News

 The Phoenix have a fiercely loyal fan base which gives them a foothold in the sports market in rugby-mad New Zealand.
 Their fans, who celebrate goals bare-chested and whirling Phoenix jerseys above their heads, have stayed loyal though the Phoenix have had little success since they joined the A-League in 2007.

-Coach Ufuk Talay said his players had to take care Saturday to focus on the match, not the occasion.
+Ahead of the match, coach Ufuk Talay said his players had to take care Saturday to focus on the match, not the occasion.
+It’s apparent they did.

 “It’s quite an exciting time,” he said.
 “We haven’t had our own fans supporting us so it’s going to be immense.”

-The Phoenix may need the boost that comes from home advantage.
+The Phoenix needed the boost that comes from home advantage.
 They entered Saturday’s match in ninth place among the 12 teams in the A-League, six points outside the top-six playoff zone.

 The Phoenix return to Sydney for their next match on Wednesday against Western Sydney Wanderers.
 But their May 30 match against the Perth Glory at Auckland’s Eden Park is also technically a home match, played in New Zealand rather than Australia.